We believe our research will eventually lead to artificial general intelligence, a system that can solve human-level problems. Building safe and benef

 OpenAI has a public GitHub repository with 10,775 stars.

-Based on user reviews and social mentions, the most common pain points are: openai, token usage, cost tracking, claude.
+Based on user reviews and social mentions, the most common pain points are: token usage, API bill, cost tracking, openai bill.